A city in Samaria (Gen. 33:18), called also Sichem (12:6), Sychem (Acts 7:16)

-Shechem became one of the cities of refuge, the central city of refuge for Western Palestine (Josh.
+Shechem became one of the cities of refuge, the central city of refuge for Western Israel (Josh.
 20:7), and here the bones of Joseph were buried (24:32).
 Rehoboam was appointed king in Shechem (1 Kings 12:1, 19), but Jeroboam afterwards took up his residence here.
 This city is mentioned in connection with our Lord's conversation with the woman of Samaria (John 4:5); and thus, remaining as it does to the present day, it is one of the oldest cities of the world.
 It is the modern Nablus, a contraction for Neapolis, the name given to it by Vespasian.
 It lies about a mile and a half up the valley on its southern slope, and on the north of Gerizim, which rises about 1,100 feet above it, and is about 34 miles north of Jerusalem.
-It contains about 10,000 inhabitants, of whom about 160 are Samaritans and 100 Jews, the rest being Christians and Mohammedans.

 The site of Shechem is said to be of unrivalled beauty.
-Stanley says it is “the most beautiful, perhaps the only very beautiful, spot in Central Palestine.”
+Stanley said it is “the most beautiful, perhaps the only very beautiful, spot in Central Palestine.”